- 1 Week trek

 P.S.: Distances and altitudes are approximate and may not be exact.

-2 nights accommodation at Govindghat (Day 1 & Day 5) in hotel/lodge on sharing basis and dinner.
+2 nights accommodation at Govindghat (Day 1 & Day 5) in hotel/lodge on sharing basis (trip/quad).
+Male and female members will be housed in separate room (s).

-3 nights stay at Ghangaria (Day 2, 3 & 4) in hotel/lodge on sharing basis.
+3 nights stay at Ghangaria (Day 2, 3 & 4) in hotel/lodge on sharing basis (triple/quad).
+Male and female members will be housed in separate room (s).

 Excellent professional trekking guide, who will be a local to this particular area and has profound knowledge of the trekking trails around.